 - Official Textbook (purchased separately)

-Lifestyle Fitness Coaching is the Next Revolution
+Lifestyle Fitness Coaching is the Next Revolution of Fitness Training and Coaching

 Lifestyle Fitness Coaching is the next revolution in the fitness industry.
 For decades, fitness professionals have had various degrees of success motivating clients and making them accountable for a healthy lifestyle.
 Today, fitness coaching has been refined into a science.
 Personal trainers no longer have to wonder how to get and keep their clients on track with their desired results.